If you’re looking for things to do in Fayetteville, you’ve landed on the right page of this big ‘ole World Wide Web book.

 The premier zipline and recreation facility has a giant waterfall that offers amazing views from the ziplines and a tree-top adventure park.

 Choose from long and short ziplines at ZipQuest.
-You’ll climb a suspension bridge and floating staircase as you make your way to the top where you’ll soar high above the tree canopy and the waterfall.
-This is an excellent experience for families, large groups, church outings, and school trips.
+You’ll climb a suspension bridge and floating staircase to the top, soaring high above the tree canopy and the waterfall.
+This experience is excellent for families, large groups, church outings, and school trips.

 SureStay Plus Hotel by Best Western Fayetteville is about 20 minutes from ZipQuest.
 There’s an outdoor pool, a fitness room, banquet facilities, and a business center.
 Guest rooms at this pet-friendly hotel offer free Wi-Fi, a mini-fridge, a coffee maker, and a microwave.